 It’s my Stone Summit lead cert tag.
 Never thought to take it off.

 That’s right.
-Kai Lightner climbed a 5.14c—and made it look piss-easy I might add—with his gym’s lead belay certification card swinging around on his harness.
+Kai Lightner climbed a 5.14c—and made it look piss-easy I might add—with his gym’s lead belay certification card swinging around

 That has to be the Coolest Deal Breaker of all time.

 See for yourself.